The Diffusion Geometry of Fibre Bundles: Horizontal Diffusion Maps: The HDM Algorithm

-In this section, we describe the unsupervised learning framework of HDM that extracts feature information in a data set with pairwise similarity and structural correspondences, based on the geometric intuition explained in Section~\ref{sec:formulation}.
+In this section, we describe the manifold learning framework of HDM that extracts feature information in a data set with pairwise similarity and structural correspondences, based on the geometric intuition explained in Section~\ref{sec:formulation}.
+The construction of graph horizontal Laplacians and spectral embeddings apply to any fibred graph and symmetric similarity measure satisfying the structural assumptions in this section; the theoretical results to be presented in Section~\ref{sec:infin-gener} and Section~\ref{sec:finite-sampl-results} apply to the concrete scenario where the graph arises from sampling the fibre bundle as an embedded submanifold of an ambient Euclidean space and the similarity measure encodes the connection information (see Section~\ref{sec:conv-rate-from} for more details).